Fly-in fly-out: Benefits

 Australia's resource sector (coal, oil and gas, metal ore, etc) is a major contributor to the economy.
 Projects in these sectors such as commercial mineral projects indirectly created more jobs such as retail, hospitality, manufacturing, etc. In 2012, there was a shortage of skilled workers for steel, fabrications and resource related jobs specifically in Western Australia The skilled worker shortage paired with the exit of baby boomers in the labour market, as well as the lack of labour market entry by Generation Y, caused the major introduction of FIFO workers into the mix.
 In order to meet recruitment needs, in 2012 Australian resource sector employers began turning to temporary skilled workers using the 457 visas.
 Measures were taken so that the 457 visa was not abused as replacements for already available skilled workers in Australia.
 These time-consuming and complex measures included: skill assessments for certain opportunities and English proficiency, requirement of a sponsor to start working within 90 days of arrival, accept visa restrictions for start-up companies, and much more.
 Businesses also had to ensure that the open positions were advertised and offered to local skilled citizens or permanent residents first as well as present evidence of training locals at the cost of at least 1 percent of their payroll.
 Salary restrictions on 457 visas also made it difficult for firms to attract FIFO workers especially with competition from larger projects in other regions.
 Smaller firms in Australia were able to grow and gain legitimacy through the use of the migrant worker visas.
 However, along with the costs to obtain the visas and training fees, smaller firms also incurred heavy costs for relocation at around $30,000 per employee.

-Effect of the COVID-19 pandemic

-Regular travel across jurisdictional boundaries, and living in close proximity are inherent to this type of work, which causes major challenges during the social distancing measures used during the COVID-19 pandemic.